andrianaagrusa/354-Final-Proj/ResearchDoc.md

 C++ has a wide range of libraries that game developers can use to enhance and strengthen their programs.
 To explore the many libraries, please click [here](https://github.com/raizam/gamedev_libraries).

 ## Conclusion
 To conclude, it is evident that C++ gives game developers much potential and room to work creatively because of its functionality and flow.
 This language is organized and efficient, so writing code is clean, manageable, and structured.
-I wish to explore this topic further and implement more personal projects using this knowledge in the future.
+I wish to explore this topic further and to implement personal projects with this knowledge in the future.

 #### Sources:
 > [Why Was C++ Created?](https://www.geeksforgeeks.org/why-was-c-created/)